Dave Cohen (sportscaster)

-David J. Cohen, also known as "Coney Island Dave Cohen" (born 1951), is an actor and sportscaster.
+David J. Cohen (born 1951), also known as "Coney Island Dave Cohen", is an actor and sportscaster.

 Education

 He attended Stuyvesant High School and Syracuse University, graduating in 1972.

 Career

 Actor

 He has appeared in HBO's Eastbound and Down series; films like Glory Road; Trouble with the Curve; Ruffian; and Amy & Isabelle.
 He also appeared as a sportscaster in an episode of One Tree Hill.

 TV Sportscaster

 He was also a TV and Radio sportscaster, most notably with the New York Yankees on MSG Network and for three decades as an ESPN freelance play-by-play talent.
 Debuting in 1979 on ESPN he announced men's and women's college basketball; college football; lacrosse; soccer; boxing; wrestling; track and field; college baseball; softball and crew racing.
 He was the creator and original host of Mets Extra in 1986 and 87; an ABC Radio Network sports anchor; producer and announcer on Costas Coast-to-Coast as well as Jim McKay's Thoroughbred Connection.
 His TV anchoring includes WSYR and WIXT; WABC-TV and Fox Sports South in Atlanta where he also did Atlanta Braves hosting and play-by-play.